justogm/RemoteGazeUX/README.md

     <h2>Configuration</h2>
 </div>

-You can change the configuration by GUI in any moment by running ():
+You can change the configuration by GUI in any moment by running:

 ```bash
 # remember activating the venv or conda environment